Welcome to the DeFranco Post!

 In my 20-plus years in journalism, I've covered professional and college sports, major crime, government corruption, the 2016 elections in Florida, Hurricane Matthew, mismanagement in the healthcare system, music, religion, and many other subjects.

-Among my favorite career highlights so far, I covered Matt Cain when he was drafted in the first round out of high school by the San Francisco Giants, where he went on to win two World Series, was named to three All-Star teams, and threw a perfect game.
-I covered John Calipari when he was rehabbing his career at the University of Memphis.
-I covered the Memphis Grizzlies.
-I interviewed John Chaney one-on-one and a grumpy Allen Iverson one-on-one.
+Among my favorite career highlights so far… I covered right-hander Matt Cain when he was drafted in the first round out of high school by the San Francisco Giants, where he went on to win two World Series, was named to three All-Star teams and threw a perfect game.
+I covered John Calipari when he was rehabbing his career at the University of Memphis, and I covered the Memphis Grizzlies.
+I interviewed John Chaney one-on-one and a grumpy Allen Iverson one-on-one, among others.
+(They were two of the most memorable.)

-I covered the Philadelphia Eagles’ 2024-25 championship season, including their spectacular Super Bowl win in New Orleans.
-I’ve done press interviews with Michael Jordan, Larry Brown, Larry Bowa, Rob Thomson, Bryce Harper, Nick Sirianni, Howie Roseman, Jalen Hurts, Saquon Barkley and a long list of other Eagles and Phillies players, coaches and staff.
+I was up-close and personal with the Philadelphia Eagles during their 2024-25 championship season, including their spectacular Super Bowl win in New Orleans.
+I’ve done clubhouse and press interviews with Michael Jordan, Larry Brown, Larry Bowa, Rob Thomson, Bryce Harper, Nick Sirianni, Howie Roseman, Jalen Hurts, Saquon Barkley and a virtually endless list of other luminaries.

 My coverage of the Jerry Sandusky scandal at Penn State, with inside reporting and commentary that went against the media frenzy, was picked up nationally and included appearances on ESPN Radio.

-That’s a chunk of my professional resume.
-My hobbies include film and music.
+My other loves include film and music.
 I’ve seen U2 in concert 18 times.
 I was the lead singer and lyricist for a two-man band in college.
 (My total lack of singing ability didn’t deter me!)

-I’ve seen every episode of the original “The Office” at least 12,689,487 times and probably as many episodes of “Seinfeld” (through season 7, after which Larry David left).
+I’ve watched every episode of “The Office” at least 12,689,487 times and probably as many episodes of “Seinfeld” (through season 7, after which Larry David left).
 I like all kinds of standup comedy, and I love my dog Sam.